verge-io/docs/docs/public/glossary.md

   <summary>Network</summary>

   - #### Core
   	The core network is a highly available virtual network used to handle all inter-node communication.
-Every VergeIO environment has 1 core network, which is created automatically during installation on the host or at the point of tenant creation (for each tenant).
+Every VeregOS environment has 1 core network, which is created automatically during installation on the host or at the point of tenant creation (for each tenant).
   - #### DMZ
 	The dmz network is a virtual network used to connect all networks with each other.
-Every VergeIO environment has 1 dmz network, which is created automatically during installation on the host or at the point of tenant creation (for each tenant).
+Every VeregOS environment has 1 dmz network, which is created automatically during installation on the host or at the point of tenant creation (for each tenant).
   - #### External
-	An external network is a network that exists outside of the VergeIO environment.
-Any pre-existing network that will be interfaced with VergeIO (e.g. company LAN, direct WAN connections, wi-fi networks) is considered to be an external network.
-In a VergeIO system there is at least one external that is used to communicate to the UI and send traffic out of the environment.
+	An external network is a network that exists outside of the VeregOS environment.
+Any pre-existing network that will be interfaced with VeregOS (e.g. company LAN, direct WAN connections, wi-fi networks) is considered to be an external network.
+In a VeregOS system there is at least one external that is used to communicate to the UI and send traffic out of the environment.
   - #### Internal
-	An internal network is a virtual network originated within VergeIO.
+	An internal network is a virtual network originated within VeregOS.
 Any number of internal networks can be created.
-An internal network is created default-secure; with built-in VergeIO networking functionality allowing for opening up access between internal networks and/or external networks as needed.
+An internal network is created default-secure; with built-in VeregOS networking functionality allowing for opening up access between internal networks and/or external networks as needed.
   - #### Maintenance
 	A maintenance network is an external network that can be created to handle IPMI access to physical nodes and optional PXE boot.
   - #### Physical